krakensecuritylabs/canisecure/_guides/personalcomputer.md

 -   Install an ad blocker like uBlock Origin and browser privacy extension like Privacy Badger.

--   Install and use a password manager that can securely sync across your personal devices, for both mobile and desktop use, such as [Dashlane](https://www.dashlane.com/), [Lastpass](https://www.lastpass.com/) or [1Password](https://1password.com/).
-Ensure you have selected a very strong master password.
+-   Install and use a password manager that can securely sync across your personal devices, for both mobile and desktop use, such as [Bitwarden](https://bitwarden.com), [Dashlane](https://www.dashlane.com/), [Lastpass](https://www.lastpass.com/) or [1Password](https://1password.com/).
+Use a very strong and unique master password, along with 2FA.
+Advanced users should instead consider a password manager that only stores your passwords locally, like [KeePassXC](https://keepassxc.org/).

 -   Use search engines like [DuckDuckGo](https://duckduckgo.com/) to limit the tracking of what you are doing.